-Pulmonary hypertension (PH) is a serious health condition that results when the arteries carrying blood to the lungs are constricted, disrupting blood flow.
+Pulmonary hypertension (PH) is a serious health condition that results when the arteries carrying blood from the right side of the heart to the lungs are constricted, disrupting the flow of blood.

-Blood must travel through the lungs to pick up oxygen that it delivers to all the organs, muscles, and tissue in the body.
-When the arteries between the heart and lungs become narrowed or flow is constricted, the heart has to work overtime to pump blood to the lungs.
+Blood must travel through the lungs for air exchange in order to pick up the oxygen that it delivers to the organs, muscles, and tissues.
+When the arteries between the heart and lungs become narrowed and flow is constricted, the heart has to work extra hard to pump blood to the lungs.

-- connective tissue diseases
+- connective tissue diseases, including certain autoimmune diseases

 - liver disease

 - sickle cell anemia

 - certain drugs or toxins, including recreational drugs (such as methamphetamine and cocaine) and some diet medications